josephearl/dotfiles/README.md

     alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles --work-tree=$HOME'
     dotfiles config status.showUntrackedFiles no

-You can replace `~/.dotfiles` with any other path on your system
+You can use any other path instead of `$HOME/.dotfiles` to store the Git configuration for your dotfiles.